Best Plants for an Apartment Balcony

 Flowers

 Orchids love bright light but don't do well in direct sun.
 Choose a phalaenopsis for big, beautiful blooms.
-Watch the leaves for brown spots, as this is a sign they're getting too much sun.
+Pay attention to the leaves— if they begin to form brown spots, it’s a sign that they're getting too much sun.

-Cosmos are another excellent choice.
-They have a beautiful wildflower appearance and are a butterfly's favorite.
+Cosmos are another excellent floral choice.
+They have the appearance of a beautiful wildflower and are likely to attract butterflies.

 Ornamentals

-The ornamental sweet potato vine grows well in less sunlight.
-This vine has beautiful green and purple leaves and can climb as high as three feet.
-The tubers are edible, but most people say they're not as tasty as their garden cousins.
+Adding greenery to your balcony garden is easy with the ornamental sweet potato vine.
+The stunning plant has green and purple leaves that can climb as high as three feet.
+The tubers are also edible, but most people say they're not as tasty as their sweet potato cousins.

 Vegetables and Herbs

-Garlic, onions, and mint are great options for an east-facing balcony.
+Garlic, onions, and mint are great edible options for an east-facing balcony.
 Sugar snap peas will also do well in this location.
-Just be sure you don't place your vegetable containers behind other plants you might be using as a privacy screen.
+Just be sure you don't place your vegetable containers behind other plants that you’re using as a privacy screen.

 Start Growing the Best Plants for an Apartment Balcony Today

-Styling an apartment balcony with plants is a breeze when you know how to work with the light and space you have.
-Find your light, check your almanac, then head to your local nursery for all the tools you'll need to create a beautiful garden featuring the best plants for an apartment balcony.
+Styling an apartment balcony with plants is easy when you know how to work with the available space and sunlight.
+Get familiar with your location in relation to the sun, check your almanac, and then head to your local nursery to find all the tools you'll need to create a beautiful balcony garden.